itsmeow/ClaimIt/README.md

 ClaimIt is the base mod, which the API is completely independent of.
 ClaimIt handles protections and hooks/commands.<br>
 ClaimIt includes an expansive ingame help command, accessed with `/claimit help`.

+## Member Permissions
+Member permissions are a subclass of permission that can be assigned to a player in a group or claim.
+Different member permissions grant different permissions and abilities.

+ - `modify`: Allows modification of blocks - placing and breaking.
+ - `use`: Allows use of items (flint and steel, buckets, etc), interactions with blocks (chests, furnaces, doors, levers), and some interactions with entities (shearing sheep, milking cows, etc, which also require `entity`).
+ - `entity`: Allows damaging entities and interactions with entities (shearing sheep, milking cows, etc, which also require `use`)
+ - `pvp`: Allows damaging other players.
+Can be disabled by server admin in the config.
+ - `manage_perms`: Allows use of toggle commands as well as adding or removing members in a claim

+## Toggle Permissions
+Toggle permissions are a subclass of permission that can be enabled or disabled per claim, and are stored per claim.
+They can control certain global protections for claims, such as explosions.

+ - `living_modify` <sub>(Default OFF)</sub>: Turning on allows zombies to break doors, enderman to take blocks, and other entity interactions that break blocks.
+ - `drop_item` <sub>(Default ON)</sub>: Turning on allows players to drop items.
+ - `pickup_item` <sub>(Default ON)</sub>: Turning on allows players to pick up items.
+ - `allow_projectiles` <sub>(Default OFF)</sub>: Turning on allows projectiles to impact - this may make animals vulnerable to enchantments like Flame, since they ignore damage events!
+ - `entity_spawn` <sub>(Default OFF)</sub>: Turning on allows mobs and animals to spawn.
+ - `pressure_plate` <sub>(Default ON)</sub>: Disabling blocks pressure plates for all reasons except players with USE.
+Having on still prevents players without USE from using them, but allows mobs to use them.
+Be aware dropping items to put plates down works while this is on.
+ - `explosion` <sub>(Default OFF)</sub>: Enabling allows explosions to damage entities and blocks inside the claim.
+ - `fire_create` <sub>(Default OFF)</sub>: Enabling allows fire to be created and spread inside/on the border of the claim.

+## Member Toggle Permissions
+There can also be toggle perms sharing names with member perms.
+Toggling these "member toggles" to ON makes that member permission publicly available.
+E.g. toggling the `modify` toggle will allow anyone to place and break blocks in that claim.
+Not all member permissions have a toggle.

 ## Commands
 ClaimIt includes an abundance of commands both for player use and admin use.